-In designing the Company's short-term incentive bonus plan for fiscal year 2021 for our NEOs in the first quarter of the fiscal year, at a time when Company performance had dramatically declined for two consecutive quarters, and our Company had suspended providing financial guidance for the first time since our fiscal year 2009 during the Great Recession, the Committee, in consultation with Pearl Meyer, approved one-time target opportunities in excess of the targets set forth in the NEOs' employment agreements to further incentivize the NEOs to focus on performance goals that the Committee determined were essential to weather the impacts of the pandemic.
+In designing the Company's short-term incentive bonus plan for fiscal year 2021 for our NEOs in the first quarter of the fiscal year, at a time when Company performance had dramatically declined for two consecutive guarters, and our Company had suspended providing financial guidance for the first time since our fiscal year 2009 during the Great Recession, the Committee, in consultation with Pearl Meyer, approved one-time target opportunities in excess of the targets set forth in the NEOs' employment agreements to further incentivize the NEOs to focus on performance goals that the Committee determined were essential to weather the impacts of the pandemic.
 We initially decided to measure such performance over two six-month periods and one overall one-year period (with reductions for any amounts earned during the separate six-month periods), and subsequently chose to divide the second six-month performance period into two three-month performance periods with significantly higher performance targets and to eliminate the overall one-year period to allow the Committee to consider the evolving impact of the COVID-19 pandemic over the course of the fiscal year.
-This structure enabled the Committee to assess performance mid-year and evaluate the appropriateness of the pandemic so as to establish targets that were challenging for properly motivating the NEOs to achieve our short-term goals.
+This structure enabled the Committee to assess performance mid-year and evaluate the appropriateness of the performance targets for the third quarter and then again for the fourth quarter of the fiscal year with a greater understanding of the ongoing economic impacts of the pandemic so as to establish targets that were challenging for properly motivating the NEOs to achieve our short-term goals.
 This was done with the best interests of our stockholders in mind to provide agility should the economic conditions improve or deteriorate given the extreme economic uncertainty when these decisions were made.
-As a result of this flexible design, we were able to significantly increase the third quarter goals mid-year and set the fourth quarter maximum target for fee revenue near the highest quarterly profitability in the Company's history.
-The Board, Compensation Committee, and the Company believe, given the economic uncertainty prevailing in the first quarter as well as throughout our 2021 fiscal year (2021 were set with appropriate
+As a result of this flexible design, we were able to significantly increase the third quarter goals mid-year and set the fourth quarter maximum target for fee revenue near the highest quarterly fee revenue ever and for Adjusted EBITDA margin at the highest quarterly profitability in the Company's history.
+The Board, Compensation Committee, and the Company believe, given the economic uncertainty prevailing in the first guarter as well as throughout our 2021 fiscal year, targets for fiscal year 2021 were set with appropriate rigor.